Flevy Management Insights Case Study

 Mark Bridges | Investment Vehicles

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Investment Vehicles to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The wellness company faced challenges in optimizing its investment strategies to support growth and innovation, resulting in suboptimal returns and missed market opportunities.
 By realigning its investment approach, the company achieved a 15% increase in ROI, 8% market share growth, and improved innovation metrics, highlighting the importance of Strategic Planning and Change Management in driving business success.